Mannargudi–Mayiladuthurai Passenger: Coach composition

-The Mannargudi – Mayiladuturai Passenger runs between Mannargudi and Mayiladuturai.
+The Mannargudi – Mayiladuthurai Passenger runs between Mannargudi and Mayiladuthurai.
 It has a rake sharing agreement (RSA) with the Mannai Express operating between Mannargudi and Chennai.
 These two rakes are also utilized for the operation of the Chendur Express between Chennai and Tiruchendur, as well as the Tiruchendur – Tirunelveli – Tiruchendur (06405 / 06406) passenger services.

 It has one AC First Class, one AC Two Tier, one AC Three Tier, nine Sleeper Class, and four Unreserved General Sitting coaches.